Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Vessels_and_Mixing/Readme.md

 ### LiquidOrGasImpelledMixing

-Detailed information about the mixing method used, whether it involves liquid or gas impelled mixing, is essential for ensuring the reproducibility and understanding of enzymatic reactions.
+Detailed information about the mixing mode used, whether it involves liquid or gas impelled mixing, is essential for ensuring the reproducibility and understanding of enzymatic reactions.

 - __volume_of_liquid_solid_phase__
   - Type: string
-  - Description: In the context of enzymatic reactions or any chemical processes involving heterogeneous mixtures like a liquid and solid phase, essential parameters for describing the system could involve the              composition of the phases, the percentage or fraction of the total volume occupied by the liquid-solid phase mixture, and further information.
+  - Description: In the context of enzymatic reactions or any chemical processes involving heterogeneous mixtures like a liquid and solid phase, essential parameters for describing the system involve the              composition of the phases, the percentage or fraction of the total volume occupied by the liquid-solid phase mixture, and further information.

 - __residence_time__
   - Type: posfloat